 RDA was established within Rice Architecture in 1972 by the school's first dean, David Crane, together with alumni and other civic-minded community members who believed that quality design thinking should be available to all in our community and that Houston’s citizens – experts and non-experts alike – should feel empowered to act and transform our city through design.

-*In the event that circumstances surrounding Covid-19 prohibit an in-person lecture, this event will be presented virtually via Zoom.
+*Seating is limited and registration is required.
+A livestream link is available here.
+In the event that circumstances surrounding Covid-19 prohibit an in-person lecture, this event will be presented virtually.